 My live chat with the Sam’s Club representative picks back up with equipment information.

 The machine and pin pad can be leased for $33.79/month.
 When leasing, the equipment is under full warranty for 48 months and tax deductible annually.

 The package includes:

 FD-30 Debit PIN Pad (with stand) with counter stand and contactless payment ability with 4 year warranty

 Priority Customer Service Line for Payment Essential Customers including a Personal Chargeback Concierge

 There are two very big problems with Sam’s Club pushing equipment leases.
 The first and most obvious issue is cost.
 The representative said the cost to lease a machine and PIN pad is $33.79 a month for 48-months.
 That’s a total cost $1,621.92 for equipment that processors regularly offer in CardFellow’s marketplace for just $195 (terminal & PIN pad).
 That’s a difference of $1,426.92!

-The second problem with Sam's Club lease is that the company is offering proprietary equipment that only operates on First Data's network.
-Any business that leases equipment from Sam's Club will be stuck processing with First Data for the duration of the four-year lease term.
-The only other option is to buy new equipment that is compatible with another processor while still paying Sam's Club and First Data a monthly lease payment of $33.79 for equipment that is not being used.
+The second problem with Sam’s Club lease is that the company is offering proprietary equipment that only operates on Fiserv’s network.
+Any business that leases equipment from Sam’s Club will be stuck processing with them for the duration of the four-year lease term.
+The only other option is to buy new equipment that is compatible with another processor while still paying Sam’s Club and Fiserv a monthly lease payment of $33.79 for equipment that is not being used.

-The final downfall to Sam's Club merchant services is the three-year contract term and $90 cancellation.
-Sam's Club does not disclose the cancellation fee on its Web site.
-It wasn't until I specifically asked about a merchant account cancellation fee in the following conversation via live chat that I was told about the $90 penalty.
+The final pitfall of Sam’s Club merchant services is the three-year contract term and $90 cancellation.
+Sam’s Club does not disclose the cancellation fee on its Web site.
+It wasn’t until I specifically asked about a merchant account cancellation fee in the following conversation via live chat that I was told about the $90 penalty.